 “Nothing at all.
 This is a gift.”

 The confidence ringing through her voice quieted the quaking in his shoulders and arms.
-He forced himself to breathe, though the calm yet eluded him.
+He forced himself to breathe.
 “You can do that?”

 But the voice of his humanity was quick to condemn him.
-That he should even consider becoming an ally to such blackened purpose as the Hyacinth and their cult to Kakrinolas spoke of his desperation.
+That he should even consider becoming an ally of the Hyacinth and their cult to Kakrinolas spoke of his desperation.
 His stomach curdled, the air once more poisoned by the hanging scent of blood.
 Demoniacs, devil worshipers, blood drinkers, murderers.
 He wasn’t like them.
 He may have been a hemomancer, but all he’d ever wanted was to live a life removed from the fires of conflict.
 “No,” he breathed, panic returning to his exhausted and encumbered heart.
 “This is mad.”

 He rose quickly to his feet and started toward the hall leading back the way they’d come—back to the dining room, back to the chateau grounds, back to the hills of Niolon and to the relative safety of the full moon’s light.

 “I am saddened by your answer,” Descoteaux said from where she sat.
 “I wish you the best.”

 A furious haste fueled his retreat.
 But a few moments later, when his footsteps reached the very threshold of the stateroom, he stopped.
 He needed to leave, to put as much distance as possible between himself and the woman in black.
 But he couldn’t.
 His mind was paralyzed, torn between two equally horrific truths.

 Behind him, Lady Descoteaux just sat upon her velvet couch.
 He could barely make out the sound of her wine glass clinking back upon the table.
 “Is there something the matter?” she asked.